noemimontobbio/msprog/README.md

 #> Improvement events: 1
 ```

-The function prints out a concise report of the results, as well as
+The function prints out a concise report of the results, and of the
-**the specific set of options used to obtain them**.
-Complete results
+options used to obtain them.
+Complete results are stored in an object of
-are stored in an object of class `MSprogOutput`.
-The following methods
+class `MSprogOutput`.
+The following methods are available for extracting
-are available for extracting info from the output.
+info from the output.

 1. The `event_count()` method generates a `data.frame` containing the
     event sequence detected for each subject, and the counts for each